JUCE Components: Mouse & Keyboard Listening

 The way they interact with components differs:

-A mouseDown will always be sent to the “child-most” or “front most” component under the cursor.
+A mouseDown is always sent to the “child-most” or “front most” component under the cursor.

-A keyPressed event will only fire for the component that currently has keyboard focus.
+A keyPressed event will only fire for the single explicit component that has keyboard focus.

 As well as their defaults: